ceejbot/toastmasters/07/heartbleed.md

 ---

-# [fit] security vulnerability
-# [fit] caused by a bug in
-# [fit] OpenSSL
+# [fit] what's heartbleed?

 ^ Not a virus.
 This has started showing up in on the TV news as garbled as "virus", but it's not.
 It's a bug in server software.
 A very serious vulnerability.

 ---

+# [fit] security vulnerability
 # [fit] disclosed April 7
 # [fit] 2/3rds of all secure servers

+^ That's 2/3rds of all secure servers on the entire Internet.

+---

+# [fit] OpenSSL
+## [fit] the secure 's' in
-# [fit] https://
+## [fit] https://

 ^ If you visit a `secure` website, your communication back & forth to it is encrypted.
-The protocol used to encrypt is is something TLS, a successor of SSL.
+The protocol used to encrypt is called TLS.
 OpenSSL is the most popular open-source implementation of this protocol.

 ---